This article originally appeared on VICE Canada.

 I called Damien that night to get his initial thoughts.
-Damien had been sent five ManHoods including two silky lamé ones, a rubbery type one and a couple with straps.
-The ManHoods were accompanied by a sheet of paper containing elaborate and extensive notes along with a twelve step instruction program which Damien described as “far too dense and weird” and which I found too disturbing to read fully so we were both left shooting in the dark a little bit.
+Damien had been sent five ManHoods including two silky lamé ones, a rubbery type one, and a couple with straps.
+The ManHoods were accompanied by a sheet of paper containing elaborate and extensive notes along with a twelve-step instruction program which Damien described as “far too dense and weird” and which I found too disturbing to read fully so we were both left shooting in the dark a little bit.
 But how hard can it be?
-In our email exchange Randy had forewarned us that learning about ManHood can be “overwhelming” and “emotional” and maybe that was exactly what was going on in my reluctance to read any more about dry rough dick skin.
+In our email exchange, Randy had forewarned us that learning about ManHood can be “overwhelming” and “emotional” and maybe that was exactly what was going on in my reluctance to read any more about dry rough dick skin.
 Or maybe, just maybe, it’s just too gross.

-Whilst on the phone with Damien I had to decide what my role was going to be for this experiment and I settled on becoming some kind of penis confidante or “cockfidante” if you will.
+Whilst on the phone with Damien, I had to decide what my role was going to be for this experiment and I settled on becoming some kind of penis confidante or “cockfidante” if you will.
 So there I was standing in my kitchen putting cock socks onto a bright pink dildo whilst I heard my friend’s experiences on the other line.
 It was the most I’d talked about penises in years.

-In our initial conversation I was curious to see if Damien had any expectations about whether or not the ManHood would improve sex and his sensitivity.
+In our initial conversation, I was curious to see if Damien had any expectations about whether or not the ManHood would improve sex and his sensitivity.
 “I mean I don’t know what it’s like to have a foreskin but I enjoy sex perfectly enough already,” he told me as I took a picture of my dog in his new snake skin booties (very chic).
 So Damien’s penis is perfectly happy, and despite not thinking he needs a glittery lamé hood to protect his penis against the real world (eg. underpants/the air/demons) I suggested Damien wear one every day for a week to see how one assimilates the ManHood into their everyday life.

 Damien and I spoke after he had been wearing his ManHood for the entire next day.
 Randy had already told me that most of his customers were repeat customers and that “Once you learn about the ManHood, few forget it” (yes correct, I will never ever be able to forget it, especially the ‘before’ photos).
 So when I spoke to Damien I was half expecting to speak to someone who’d recently had their mind changed, or who’d suddenly realized the important stuff in life—a faux rubber jet black cock sock being one of them.

-“Oh so you got used to it?”
+“Oh, so you got used to it?”
 I asked hopefully.
 “No! it kept falling off my dick!” he replied.
 Hmm, not ideal.
-Well it looks like Damien didn't read the instructions properly (or at all) because in these instructions Randy explains in excruciatingly visceral detail that the elastic ribbon on the ManHood is designed to help prevent it falling off in case of “extreme shrinkage.”
+Well, it looks like Damien didn't read the instructions properly (or at all) because in these instructions Randy explains in excruciatingly visceral detail that the elastic ribbon on the ManHood is designed to help prevent it from falling off in case of “extreme shrinkage.”
 Perhaps that was what was happening here.
 The words “extreme shrinkage” weren’t able to come out of my mouth whilst talking to Damien though so instead I coughed and asked him to try again.

 Other than the (unconfirmed) shrinkage issues he tells me he didn't really have to think about the ManHood too much during the day, only to pee which he found “a nuisance.”
 Damien made sure to pee in cubicles not at the urinals so no one saw his extra willy garms.
-I’m not surprised that he didn't want to flash about his gaudily dressed penis in front of his colleagues.
-News of a brightly coloured penis hat would undoubtedly spread through the office gossip grapevine faster than a cheeky inter-colleague blowjob at a staff party.
+I’m not surprised that he didn't want to flash his gaudily dressed penis in front of his colleagues.
+News of a brightly colored penis hat would undoubtedly spread through the office gossip grapevine faster than a cheeky inter-colleague blowjob at a staff party.
 He would have been known as “Damien and the Technicolored Dickcoat” for the rest of his days.
 In fact, thinking about it now, it’s a real shame that didn't happen.